-At Mill Hill Primary School we have appointed the following Deputy Designated Lead Mr Patrick Hair, who is part of the safeguarding team.
+At Mill Hill Primary school we have appointed the following Deputy Designated Leads Mr Patrick Hair and Miss Joanne Gibson (from December 2020) who are part of the safeguarding team.
 These individuals are trained to the same standard as the Designated Safeguarding Lead.
 Whilst the activities of the Designated Safeguarding Lead can be delegated to appropriately trained deputies the ultimate LEAD RESPONSIBILITY for child protection will not be delegated and remains with the Designated Safeguarding Lead.